pranavpr/cardinfo.github.io/_posts/2019-09-18-axis-bank-magnus-credit-card-launched.md

 {% include image.html image="axis-bank-magnus-credit-card-design-and-features.jpg" alt="Axis Bank Magnus Credit Card Design & Features" class="img-center" %}

 The card looks stunning and vertical clean layout adds to the aesthetics of the card.
+The minimal design with black background gives it a premium look.

 ### Eligibility Criteria